waymarkedtrails/waymarked-trails-site/django/helppages/hiking_about.en.rst

 .. _`list of foreground and background symbols rendered in this map`: ../osmc_symbol_legende

-.. subpage:: rendering/local_rules Localized Rendering
+.. subpage:: rendering/local_rules Localized rendering

 There are a lot of different systems to mark hiking paths out there.
 While the map attempts to use the most general tags to give them a decent rendering, it is bound to fail for certain systems, especially for networks of hiking paths.
 To accommodate these systems, the map can be localised for regions where the standard rendering is insufficient.